Wagon Wheels: Production and size

 and the Llantarnam site since 1938.

 In Canada, Wagon Wheels were originally produced by McCormick's, however they are now under the Dare Foods Limited name.
 They come in Original, Fudge, Choco Cherry, and Raspberry flavours.

 There have been many debates amongst fans of the biscuit about its size.
 Wagon Wheels have supposedly shrunk in size over time, but Burton's Foods Ltd has denied this.
 It has been suggested that the supposed shrinkage is due to an adult's childhood memory of eating a Wagon Wheel held in a much smaller hand; this argument is perhaps moot, as it does not explain why the modern Wagon Wheel appears to be fatter than the original.
 Furthermore, in Australia, Arnott's has stated that tray packs of Wagon Wheels were in fact 'Mini Wagon Wheels' and have re-released the original 48g Wagon Wheels.

-The original factory in Prestonpans produced the biscuit with crinkled edges and corn cobbs rather than the updated smoother edges.
-This caused the overall diameter of the biscuit to shrink slightly, but not as much as fans of the biscuit believe.